GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

 5. Obtain the Glacier PGP public key, used to cryptographically verify the protocol document.

     Technical detail: Glacier's GPG keys are handled with good security practices.
-    They were generated while booting from an Ubuntu Live USB on a factory-new laptop with the wireless card removed, and transferred via USB to a MacBook.
+    They were generated while booting from an Ubuntu Live USB drive on a factory-new laptop with the wireless card removed, and transferred via USB drive to a MacBook.
 The private key is not stored in the cloud.
 The public key is hosted separately from the software distributions, on [Keybase](https://keybase.io/), and secured with separate credentials stored in password managers.